BZIvanov/Learning-Vue/README.md

 # .NET

+## General

+- 'ctrl' + '.' will open quick fix menu, which is important if missing something to add it.

 ## Running the application

 We need to be in the API folder where the Program.cs file for our application is placed.
 When there run in the terminal: